Uninsured and Underinsured Coverage

 Ward & Ward helps clients by reviewing the legal terms of their insurance policies, verifying the limits and evaluating whether further damages can be covered under the policy’s coverage.
 Sometimes, we find that an insurance company is in breach of contract or treated a client in bad faith by wrongfully denying or delaying a claim.
 We can protect your rights, resolve disputes and reach a fair settlement through the use of mediation or arbitration.
 If necessary, we can take your case to trial.

-Contact Ward & Ward online or at 317-639-9501.
+Contact Ward & Ward Law Firm online or at 317-639-9501.
 We offer free initial consultations and are available to speak with you 24 hours a day, 7 days a week.